nutritionfactsorg/daily-dozen-ios/Docs/DeveloperNotes.md

 _Software Development Tool Versions_

-The latest production-release version of each software development tool is used for all development which is candidate to be distributed in Apple's App Store:
+The latest production-release version of each software development tool is used for all development which is a candidate to be distributed in Apple's App Store:

 - [Apple Xcode](https://apps.apple.com/us/app/xcode/id497799835)
 - [CocoaPods](https://formulae.brew.sh/formula/cocoapods)